MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 ### Classic authentication mode for content web applications

 Classic authentication mode has been removed and is no longer supported by Microsoft for content web applications in SharePoint Server Subscription Edition.
 Content web applications will now only support claims authentication mode.
-The Central Administration web application will continue to use and support classic authentication mode.
+The Central Administration web application continues to use and support classic authentication mode.

 ### Groove sync app support